Top-pair production and decay at NLO matched with parton showers: results

 We begin by showing in fig.~\ref{fig:bfrag-allrad-nlow1-nlow0}

 two observables that characterize the kinematics of the $B$ hadron coming from the top decay in the top rest frame, looking only at the positively charged top: the $B$ fragmentation function, and the transverse momentum of the $B$ hadron with respect to the direction of the $W$, for the four running modes described above.
+The $x$ variable of the fragmentation function is defined as the $B$ energy divided by the maximum value that it can reach at the given $W$ virtuality.
 We immediately see that the ``allrad'' and the ``nlow4'' results are strictly proportional.
 In fact, in both ``allrad'' and ``nlow4'' the hardest radiation in the top decay is generated by \POWHEG{}, while the subsequent ones are generated by the parton shower.
 On the other hand, since the total cross section in the ``nlow4'' case is equal to the Born cross section, the two curves differ by the NLO $K$-factor.
 Thus, the ``allrad'' result compares as expected with the ``nlow4'', and we now consider the remaining two cases with respect to the ``allrad'' one.

 In the ``nlow1'' case, the radiation in decay is handled by the parton shower alone.
 We see that for soft radiation, corresponding to large values of $x$ and small $p_{T,B}^{W{\rm -axis}}$, the parton shower shape differs appreciably from the ``allrad'' one, and that for hard radiation (corresponding to small values of $x$ and large $p_{T,B}^{W{\rm -axis}}$) the shower yields a harder result.
+We would like to remark, however that the ``allrad'' and the ``nlow4'' results are still quite sensitive to \PYTHIAEight{} settings.
+If we turn off the matrix element corrections in \PYTHIAEight{} (by setting \verb!TimeShower:MEcorrections = off!) our ``allrad'' result becomes more similar to the ``nlow1'' result, being in fact intermediate between the current ``allrad'' and ``nlow1'' curves.
+In view of the rather elaborate vetoing procedure that we follow (described in appendix~\ref{app:pythiaIF}), this sensitivity is quite unexpected and will require more investigation.

 In the ``nlow0'' result, \POWHEG{} generates radiation from the production stage and from $t$ and $\bar{t}$ decay, and it picks the hardest among them.
 Initial state radiation is more likely to prevail, because of the wider kinematic range available, and also because of the stronger colour coupling of the initial gluons compared to the final $b$ quark.
 Radiation in top decays prevails only if relatively hard.
 This clarifies the behaviour of the ``nlow0'' result in the figure, that in the hard region approaches the ``allrad'' one, while in the soft region agrees with the ``nlow1'',~\emph{i.e.} with the parton shower result.
 We also notice that the difference between \POWHEG{} and \PYTHIAEight{} in the soft region, where most of the cross section is, forces a normalization difference for the distributions in the hard region, since the total normalization of the curves should be (at least in the absence of cuts) the same.